kamali1511/CS-18301/README.md

 # SEM-3-ASSIGNMENT
-This is my CAT 3 assignment for the subject data structures/cs18301.
+This is my SEM 3 assignment for the subject data structures/cs18301.